 Peaches can be eaten fresh or used for making peach cobbler, jam pie or peach ice cream.

-It’s time to enjoy Michigan peaches!
-While enjoying some fresh peaches, peach cobbler, jam pie or peach ice cream, you can learn more about peaches as you do some dinner table plant science.
-Learning more about the foods we eat, how they grow, where they come from and teaching children a little plant science can make for a great summer time activity for young and old.
+Enjoy fresh peaches, peach cobbler, jam pie or peach ice cream and learn more about this tasty fruit.
+Learning more about the foods we eat, how they grow, where they come from and teaching children a little plant science is a great activity for young and old.

 Fun facts about peaches